 Compare

-Hydra vs Front: the one-platform answer for collaborative-inbox teams paying Front + a separate CRM + a separate AI add-on stack
+Hydra vs Front: the one-platform answer for collaborative-inbox teams paying Front plus a separate CRM plus a separate AI add-on stack

 Who this comparison is for

 You're a B2B SaaS founder or early-stage operator with somewhere between 50 and 500 customers.
-Your team's on Front because the shared-inbox UX is genuinely good — your support, success, and ops people collaborate on customer threads in a way generic ticket tools never quite got right.
-But you've added Autopilot, you're paying for Smart QA, and you also have a separate CRM (HubSpot, Salesforce, or Pipedrive) on a separate contract.
+Your team's on Front because the shared-inbox UX is genuinely good.
+Your support, success, and ops people collaborate on customer threads in a way generic ticket tools never quite got right.
+But you've added Autopilot, you're paying for Smart QA and Copilot, and you also have a separate CRM (HubSpot, Salesforce, or Pipedrive) on a separate contract.
 The line items add up faster than you expected, and Front's CRM-side is intentionally light because Front is a communication tool, not a customer record system.

 You're not looking to leave a tool you like.
 You're looking at the stack around it and asking whether one product could collapse the parts that don't talk to each other.
 That's what this page is for.

-If you're a pre-seed team with 5 customers and one shared inbox, or you're a 200-agent enterprise support org running on Front Premier with a multi-year contract, this comparison isn't for you.
+If you're a pre-seed team with 5 customers and one shared inbox, or you're a 200-agent enterprise support org running on Front Enterprise with a multi-year contract, this comparison isn't for you.

 What is Hydra?